ksu-cs-textbooks/cis301/content/10-chapter/10_5-globals.md

 ### Global invariants must hold before each function call

-In any program with global invariants, we either must prove (in manual mode) or their must be sufficient evidence (in symexe mode) that each global invariant holds immediately before any function call (including when the program first begins, before any function call).
+In any program with global invariants, we either must prove (in manual mode) or there must be sufficient evidence (in auto mode) that each global invariant holds immediately before any function call (including when the program first begins, before any function call).
 In our bank example, we see that the global variables are initialized as follows:

 ```text
 var balance: Z = 0